mayurjaiswal9/qardio/README.md

 ![image](https://user-images.githubusercontent.com/91427581/134825829-dae2de6b-f6ae-4334-add9-b94ed82d5634.png)

 3. Create the schema as per the scripts uploaded **qardio_schema.sql** , using PGAdmin 4 client.
+4. Install the dependencies by using 'mvn clean install'
-4. Run the Test Cases from the root directory using command line 'mvn test'
+5. Run the Test Cases from the root directory using command line 'mvn test'
-5. Create JAR using command line from the root directory. 'mvn install' (JAR is created in Target folder of the application)
+6. Create JAR using command line from the root directory. 'mvn install' (JAR is created in Target folder of the application)
-6. Run the Spring boot application using java -jar **JARNAME**
+7. Run the Spring boot application using java -jar **JARNAME**